John-Abbott-College/4A8-Notes/12_coding_standards.md

 ## Function / Method Names

-The names have to meaningful… what does the function/method do?
+The names have to be meaningful… what does the function/method do?
 **Use verbs**

 BAD: